EU solar panel inquiry draws warning from China

 SolarWorld's alliance, EU ProSun, says panel prices dropped by 75 percent from 2008 to 2011 as the Chinese ramped up capacity from almost zero in 2004 until it more than covered global demand for panels last year.
 It argues prices will still fall, albeit more steadily, if duties are set.

-It says China's only production advantage is the cost of labour, which typically makes up some 10 percent of the cost of producing a panel.
+It says China's only production advantage is the cost of labor, which typically makes up some 10 percent of the cost of producing a panel.

 "If you don't care about profits you can charge what you like," EU ProSun President Milan Nitzschke told Reuters.
 "Maybe the installers are concerned, but without EU measures we would see a Chinese monopoly and monopoly prices."